-"Flattery will get you ... everywhere," Maya murmured.
-Her eyelids were drooping, her body exhausted in the best possible way.
+"Flattery will get you everywhere."
+Her eyelids drooped, her body exhausted in the best possible way.
 His chest was soothingly solid beneath her cheek, and she swallowed the yawn that threatened to erupt.
 She didn't want to go to sleep, not yet.